 To be admitted to the graduate traineeship programme, applicants must:

-More specific details are also included in the Traineeship Notices published on the website (please consult the section “Apply on-line").
+More specific details are also included in the traineeship notices published on the website (please consult the section “Apply on-line" to see the open traineeship notices).

-Privacy Statement for processing of personal data for the implementation of the BEREC Office Traineeship Programme
+Privacy Statement for processing of personal data in the context of the BEREC Office Traineeship Programme

-Personal data provided by candidates as part of a selection and recruitment procedure of trainees are collected and further processed according to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (Text with EEA relevance)
+The Agency for Support for the Body of European Regulators (BEREC Office) processes the personal data of a natural person in compliance with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

-The data to be collected for the purpose mentioned above are the following:
+The data to be collected for the purpose mentioned above, split by the selection and recruitment phases, are the following:

 The candidates are requested to submit their application though the on-line module available on the BEREC website by providing the following personal data: